Flooristics, LLC

 Share Button

 Often, the top issues with flooring complaints have to do with cleaning and maintenance.
 When the flooring is not being properly cared for, it can cause a lot of problems, both with appearance and performance.
-Customers need educated on how to properly clean and maintain flooring.
+Customers need to be educated on how to properly clean and maintain flooring.

 • Regular cleaning: Letting dirt and grease build up on the floor is never a good idea, so cleaning regularly is a must to get all that ground-in dirt.

-• Never over wet: Damp mops are best for hard surface flooring because a drenched mop will put unnecessary moisture on it.
+• Never over-wet: Damp mops are best for hard surface flooring because a drenched mop will put unnecessary moisture on it.
 Too much moisture can affect the flooring material or the adhesive below it.
 This can cause staining, curling, and more.

 • Rinse well: Leaving cleaner behind can cause all kinds of buildup, like soap scum, which can attract and collect dirt.
 This affects the performance of the floor as a safe place to walk.